Thinkersbluff/dgus-reloaded_klipper/Related Changes/BTT SKR CR6 Only/Flash  motherbd/README.txt

-The firmware.bin file in this folder was made by using the following instructions, while logged into the Klipper Host:
+The CrealityMB_Klipper.bin file in this folder was made by using the following instructions, while logged into the Klipper Host:

 $ cd klipper
 $ make menuconfig